DataDog/documentation/content/en/tracing/troubleshooting/dotnet_diagnostic_tool.md

 **This section is for versions of the tracer older than 2.42.0.**

 Older versions of the tracer did not include the `dd-dotnet` tool.
-However, you can install the `dd-trace` tool.
+You can install the `dd-trace` tool instead.
 Its features and syntax are similar to `dd-dotnet`.

 You can install `dd-trace` in one of the following ways: